vibhoragarwal/techvibhor/_posts/microsoft_bicep.md

 Microsoft documentation provides basic default ARM templates, which we would replace with Bicep scripts, with several integrations with Azure services, in a modular design covering several aspects of IaC development with Azure bicep.

+# Who is deploying

+As a developer, you may run deployment scripts and need at least "Contributor" access **over the subscription**.
+Later if you are deploying in CI/CD pipeline, the service principal needs to have "Contributor" access **over the subscription**
+Reason is that we could limit access over just the Resource Group where we deploy the bot, but we may need to access say a Key Vault from a different RG.

 ## What we would achieve

 Build IaC using Bicep the Bot web app (app service) along with the Bot service.